 Calculating memory usage

-You don’t know precisely how much memory is required for each purpose, and even if you test it and use the obtained value, it might change under certain circumstances – like when switching container base image, java version, GC or simply when the application spawns additional threads under heavy load.
+As a Java Developer, you don’t know precisely how much memory is required for each purpose, and even if you test it and use the obtained value, it might change under certain circumstances – like when switching container base image, java version, GC or simply when the application spawns additional threads under heavy load.
 Below are some hints for your own calculations.

 System and class data